 As a professional organizer, chances are you are the life coach in your friends’ group or the cleaning wizard on the block.
-You can continue providing all of the same services you have been, from the comfort of your super organized home office (or comfy couch?)
+And now, you can start your very own professional organizing business from home and get paid to do what you love.

 Just imagine: no more wasting gas driving to a client’s home and no more pulling your back out lifting heavy objects.

 As Americans become increasingly dependent on technology as a way to connect with one another, it’s time to move your business to cyber space and take advantage of being able to work while earning an income.

 What is a professional organizer?

 A professional organizer is a person who can help you organize any of the physical or digital spaces in your life.
 A professional organizer might help one client work through their compulsion to hoard items and help them understand the psychological impulse behind it, and then facilitate the removal of unwanted belongings.
 Or, someone might hire a professional organizer to set up systems, from shelving to labels, that help clients establish a little more order and clarity in their lives.

 They help organizations and individuals maximize time and space, reduce stress, and increase productivity by delivering information and concepts, structure, and robust organizational systems.
 Professional organizers support evaluation, decision-making, and action around objects, spaces, and data, helping clients achieve desired function, order, and clarity outcomes.

 The coronavirus pandemic upended the average workplace environment, quickly shifting away from in-person offices to working remotely, and new research suggests Americans prefer being able to work from home.
 A recent report from the Pew Research Center found that roughly 6 in 10 U.S. workers who say their jobs can be done from home, are working from home all or most of the time.
 1

 Remote work has given workers newfound flexibility, with Pew Research finding 64 percent of those working from home at least some of the time but rarely did before the pandemic say it’s easier now to balance work with their personal life.